inet-framework/inet/doc/src/users-guide/ch-mpls.rst

 Ldp
 ~~~

 The :ned:`Ldp` module implements the Label Distribution Protocol (LDP).
 LDP is used to establish LSPs in an MPLS network when traffic engineering is not required.
-It establishes LSPs that follow the existing IP routing table, and is particularly well suited for establishing a full mesh of LSPs between all of the routers on the network.
+LDP establishes LSPs that follow the existing IP routing table, and is particularly well suited for establishing a full mesh of LSPs between all routers on the network.

 LDP relies on the underlying routing information provided by a routing protocol to forward label packets.
-The router's forwarding information base, or FIB, is responsible for determining the hop-by-hop path through the network.
+The router's forwarding information base, or FIB, determines the hop-by-hop path through the network.

 In INET, the :ned:`Ldp` module takes routing information from the :ned:`Ted` module.
 The :ned:`Ted` instance in the network is filled and maintained by a :ned:`LinkStateRouting` module.
 Unfortunately, it is currently not possible to use other routing protocol implementations such as :ned:`Ospfv2` in conjunction with :ned:`Ldp`.